 So why the hell would you consider going with a tour which charges more than $500USD per person!?

 For more information on the costs of hiking the Loop, read this post.

 #2 you should leave your bags in latacunga...

 We're not exactly light packers, so we were ecstatic to ditch our big backpacks and live out of our day packs during the hike.

 The best place to leave your valuables and other luggage is at Hostel Tiana in Latacunga.
 Although they have an exceptionally unhelpful and grumpy woman working the reception, we still recommend them.
-For $1.50 per person/day, you can leave your rucksack in a locked and CCTV monitored cellar and have access to your own locker, which you can secure with your own padlock.
-If you stay there, you get the first night free but we preferred the cheaper rooms and hospitality at Hotel Central just around the corner.
+For $1.50 per person/day, you can leave your rucksack in a locked and CCTV monitored cellar and have access to your own locker, which you can secure with your own padlock (we use this 10-digit combi padlock on our trips).

 Unsure of what to pack for the Loop?
 Read our packing guide here.